observablehq/inputs/README.md

 **Observable Inputs** are lightweight user interface components — buttons, sliders, dropdowns, tables, and the like — to help you explore data and build interactive displays.
 Each provided input implementation returns an HTML element that exposes a _value_ property that reflects the input’s current value, and emits an _input_ event when the current value changes.

-Observable Inputs is a free, [open-source](./LICENSE) JavaScript library that can be used in any web environment.
-For example, here’s how you might let the user choose a number in a vanilla web page:
+Observable Inputs is a small, free, [open-source](./LICENSE) JavaScript library that can be used in any web environment.
+For example, here’s how you might let the user choose a number in a vanilla web page, loading Inputs and its stylesheet from the jsDelivr CDN:

 ```html
 <!DOCTYPE html>